Protection under the Act on the Protection of the Built Heritage

 A statement is requested on the plans

-The Finnish Heritage Agency should be contacted as soon as planning begins in order to clarify the required rules and conditions.
-A suitable approach and means of communicating during the project will also be agreed on at this time.
-Typically, the main project designer will function as the contact person with the Finnish Heritage Agency.
+It is recommended that the Finnish Heritage Agency be contacted as early as possible, when the planning is started.
+Communications during the project can also be agreed on at that point.
+For renovation or alteration projects that require a building permit, the usual contact person is the lead designer.
 On special grounds, the Finnish Heritage Agency may take part in the steering of the planning or implementation.